dukenguyenxyz/dialect-adaptation/README.md

 These commands utilize multiple GPUs for accelerated training and testing.

+## Acknowledgement
+The production of this code was partially possible through the use of code assistants, generative AI tools.

 ## License

 Distributed under the MIT License.
 See [LICENSE.txt](LICENSE.txt) for more details.